Hip-hop and social injustice: Joey Badass

 Brooklyn rapper Joey Badass's 2017 sophomore album, All-Amerikkkan Badass, is largely political, criticizing Donald Trump ("Rockabye Baby"), police brutality ("Land of the Free"), and systemic racism ("Y U Don't Love Me?
 (Miss Amerikkka")").
 The Brooklyn native has achieved critical acclaim as well commercial success following a more traditional "boom bap" musical style and lyrics involving social injustice.

-Hip hop and LGBTQ+ issues
+Hip-hop and LGBTQ+ issues

-Hip hop music has had a controversial relationship with the LGBTQ+ community.
-Homophobia in the form of slurs and violent lyrics towards LGBTQ+ individuals has existed in hip hop music for decades.
-Most infamously, Eminem, the best-selling hip hop artist of all time, has been accused of homophobia numerous times due to his use of homophobic slurs in his lyrics such as these from his 2001 song "Criminal" from The Marshall Mathers LP.
+Hip-hop music has had a controversial relationship with the LGBTQ+ community.
+Homophobia in the form of slurs and violent lyrics towards LGBTQ+ individuals has existed in hip-hop for decades.
+Most infamously, Eminem, the best-selling hip-hop artist of all time, has been accused of homophobia numerous times due to his use of homophobic slurs in his lyrics such as these from his 2001 song "Criminal" from The Marshall Mathers LP.

 Eminem has addressed his use of the homophobic slurs "fag" and "faggot" in his lyrics, claiming that he does not use it to specifically demean homosexuals but instead to insult one's manhood.
 He also famously performed his hit song "Stan" with openly gay singer Elton John at the 2001 Grammy Awards in an attempt to publicly reconcile with the LGBT community.